smartaquametering/smartPhotometer/README.md

 - Measuring of color difference against quality control standards

 ### Turbidity measurement

+- Double-beam measurement by using two independant IR light sources and optical paths
-- Absorbance measurement (transmitted light measurement) at a 180° angle from 2-400 NTU
+  - Absorbance measurement (transmitted light measurement) at a 180° beam angle from 2-400 NTU
-- Nephelometric stray light measurement from 0.1-1000 NTU
+  - Nephelometric stray light measurement at a 90° beam angle from 0.1-1000 NTU

 <table>
   <tr>